The story of London

 The band returned in 2008 with original members Riff Regan (vocals) and Steve Voice (bass/vocals) as well as new Londoners Hugh O’Donnell (guitar/vocals) and Colin Watterston (drums).
 The band released a new studio album Reboot in 2012.
-In 2015 Rick De’Ath joined the band on bass/vocals and Steve Voice moved to guitar.
+In 2015/16 Rick De’Ath played bass in the band.

 MCA Records released the original band's one and only vinyl album, Animal Games, in 1978.

 London The Punk Rock Collection, a CD containing all their MCA recordings, was released on the Captain Oi! label in 1997.

 Get Out of London - a live official bootleg CD came out in 2010 on Pun77K Records.

 Reboot - was released in 2012 on CD and iTunes on Bin Liner Records and on black vinyl in 2018.

 Complete UK discography of London